UVA PhysicsBridge is a program designed to bridge gaps in the preparation of promising young scholars in Physics.

 Mentoring: Every PhysicsBridge student works with two faculty mentors.

-- The PhysicsBridge Director serves as academic mentor, helping craft an individualized curriculum designed to meet each PhysicsBridge student's unique need.
+- The PhysicsBridge Director serves as academic mentor, helping craft an individualized curriculum designed to meet each PhysicsBridge student's unique needs.

-- Students also have regular meetings a faculty scientific mentor who engages in research in a subfield that the PhysicsBridge students finds interesting and is considering for research as a PhD student.
+- PhysicsBridge students are also paired with a faculty scientific mentor who engages in research in a subfield that the PhysicsBridge students finds interesting and is considering for research as a PhD student.

 Assessment: PhysicsBridge students will take a skills assessment in the summer before matriculating.
 This assessment will probe the level of preparation in the four core areas of academic physics: classical mechanics, electricity and magnetism, statistical physics and quantum mechanics.
 Performance on this assessment will inform the individualized curriculum development.

 Research: An opportunity to conduct independent research is an important part of the PhysicsBridge program.
+Formal research experience typically starts in the summer after each Fellow’s first year in the program.
 This research experience can be under the guidance of the PhysicsBridge student's scientific mentor, however this is not always the case and positions cannot be guaranteed.
 PhysicsBridge students should try to get a broad exposure to the different research programs underway in the department.

 Academic performance: PhysicsBridge students are expected to remain in good academic standing, maintaining a minimum grade of B- in all classes in both undergraduate- and graduate-numbered courses.

-For more information, please reach out via email to the UVA PhysicsBridge Director Chris Neu at email@example.com.
+For more information, please reach out via email to the UVA PhysicsBridge Director at email@example.com.